hmans/miniplex/packages/core/README.md

 When interacting with Miniplex, entities are typically identified using their _object identities_, which is one of the ways where Miniplex is different from typical ECS implementations, which usually make use of numerical IDs.

-Most Miniplex workloads can be implemented without the use of numerical IDs, but if you ever _do_ need such an identifier for your entities -- possibly because you're wiring them up to another non-Miniplex system that expects identifiers -- Miniplex worlds provide a lightweight mechanism to generate them:
+Most Miniplex workloads can be implemented without the use of numerical IDs, but if you ever _do_ need such an identifier for your entities &ndash; possibly because you're wiring them up to another non-Miniplex system that expects them &ndash; Miniplex worlds provide a lightweight mechanism to generate them:

 ```ts
 const entity = world.add({ count: 10 })